webgme/webgme/config/README.md

 ##### plugin
 - `config.plugin.allowBrowserExecution = true`
- - If true will enable execution of plugins on the server.
+ - If true will enable execution of plugins in the browser.
 - `config.plugin.allowServerExecution = false`
  - If true will enable execution of plugins on the server.
 - `config.plugin.basePaths = ['./src/plugin/coreplugins']`
- - Same as for `config.addOns.basePath' [TODO: link to AddOns] but for plugins instead.
+ - Note, this is handled by [webgme-cli](https://github.com/webgme/webgme-cli).
 - `config.plugin.displayAll = false`
  - If true there is no need to register plugins on the root-node of project - all will be available from the drop-down.
 - `config.plugin.serverResultTimeout = 60000`